-In ARES, the SDB can run on a third computation unit.
+The SDB (Oracle Spatial) can run on a third computation unit.
 Many spatial features (relations and attributes) can be extracted from spatial objects stored in the SDB.
 The feature extraction requires complex data transformation processes to make spatial relations explicit and representable as ground Prolog atoms.
-Therefore, a middle layer module is required to make possible a loose coupling between SPADA and the SDB by generating features (e.g. area, contains, on_top) of spatial objects.
-The module, named FEATEX (Feature Extractor), is implemented as an Oracle package of procedures and functions, each of which computes a different feature [1].
+Therefore, a middle layer module is required to make possible a loose coupling between SPADA and the SDB by generating features of spatial objects.
+The module, named FEATEX (Feature Extractor), is implemented as an Oracle package of procedures and functions, each of which computes a different feature [2].
+According to their nature, features extracted by FEATEX can be distinguished as geometrical, directional and topological features.
+Geometrical features (e.g. north, south,) regard relative spatial orientation in 2D, while topological features (e.g. crosses, on top) are relations preserving themselves under topological transformations such as translation, rotation, and scaling.
+In addition, hybrid features (e.g. roughly parallel), which merge properties of two or more feature categories, can be also extracted by FEATEX.

 On the client side, the system WISDOM++ [15] can be used to extract spatial data from document image and store them in the SDB.
-The process performed by WISDOM++ consists of the preprocessing of the raster image of a scanned paper document, the segmentation of the preprocessed raster image into basic layout components, the classification of basic layout components according to the type of content (e.g., text, graphics, etc.), the identification of a more abstract representation of the document layout (layout analysis), the classification of the document in one of predefined categories (e.g. business letter, scientific paper) on the basis of its layout and content, and the identification of semantically relevant layout components (e.g. title, abstract of a scientific paper) called logical components (document image understanding [18]).
+The process performed by WISDOM++ consists of the preprocessing of the raster image of a scanned paper document, the segmentation of the preprocessed raster image into basic layout components, the classification of basic layout components according to the type of content (e.g., text, graphics, etc.), the identification of a more abstract representation of the document layout (layout analysis), the classification of the document in one of predefined categories (e.g. business letter, scientific paper) on the basis of its layout and content, and the identification of semantically relevant layout components (e.g. title, abstract of a scientific paper) called logical components (document image understanding [15]).
 The final representation includes both layout structure (extracted in the layout analysis) and logical structure (semantic information extracted by means of document classification and understanding) computed on the original image.
 A further processing step stores the output structures in the SDB.
 WISDOM++ makes use of an Oracle Database to store intermediate data.

 Fig. 1.
-ARES architecture.
+ARES architecture